gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 // import '../css/blog-post.css'; // make it pretty!

 export default function Template({
-  data, // this prop will be injected by the GraphQL query we'll write in a bit }) {
+  data, // this prop will be injected by the GraphQL query you will write in a bit }) {
   const { markdownRemark: post } = data // data.markdownRemark holds your post data
   return (